troch/route-node/README.md

 Query parameters are optional, however a match will fail if the URL contains non-expected query parameters.
 This can be prevented by setting `strictQueryParams` to false.

+## Callbacks

+When adding routes (with contructor or `.add`), you can pass a callback which will be executed for each route added successfully to the tree.

 ## Related packages

 - [routington](https://www.npmjs.com/package/routington)